uppusaikiran/tradelens/docs/development/project_structure.md

 1. **Backend changes**:
    - Add new routes and functionality to `app.py`
-   - Create new utility scripts if needed
+   - Create new utility scripts in the `utils/` directory if needed
    - Update database schema in `init_db.py` if required

 2. **Frontend changes**: